 2. Help Scout

+Best for SMBs and SaaS teams that want a clean help center, shared inboxes, and a user friendly interface without the corporate weight of Zendesk.
 Weakness: deeper enterprise governance is limited, and the platform does not solve the long-term maintenance problem.
-Articles still need a human writer to stay current.
+Help center articles still need a human writer to stay current.

 3. Intercom